apache/nuttx/Documentation/platforms/arm/stm32h7/boards/linum-stm32h753bi/index.rst

 BUZZER
 =======
-The LINUM-STM32H753BI has a buzzer without internal oscilator
+The LINUM-STM32H753BI has a buzzer without internal oscillator

   ======= =====
   GPIO    PINS